maroan-ls/synthetic_networks/README.md

 source("R/replicate.R")
 ```

+How this should look in Detail:
+- Step 1:

 ## Reproducibility Details
 - Package versions are pinned by `renv.lock`.
 Use `renv::restore()` to recreate the environment.
 - Paths are project-rooted via `here::here()`, so no manual `setwd()` is needed.